Talhah10/Log-Service/README.md

 To delete the deployed resources:

-aws cloudformation delete-stack --stack-name my-log-service-stack
+'aws cloudformation delete-stack' --stack-name my-log-service-stack